 5 people, including an 8-year-old, were killed in a shooting at a Texas home

 Five people, including an 8-year-old child, were killed in a shooting inside a home in southeast Texas on Friday evening, authorities said.
-At least three other people were injured and the shooter remains at large.
+At least three other people were injured.

+The suspect, a 38-year-old man who fled the scene, has been located and surrounded by law enforcement, San Jacinto County Sheriff Greg Capers told NPR.
+The alleged gunman is not yet in custody.

-The incident took place in the city of Cleveland, which is less than an hour northeast of Houston.
+Police received a call about a shooting around 11:30 p.m. local time in the city of Cleveland, which is less than an hour northeast of Houston, Capers said.

-According to the San Jacinto County Sheriff's Office, deputies were responding to a harassment complaint when they found four people dead inside a house.
-An 8-year-old died at a hospital.
+Four people were found dead inside the house.
+The 8-year-old was pronounced dead at a local hospital.
+Capers said all five people killed had gunshot wounds to the head, adding that the shooter used an AR-15 style rifle.

 "This is still a very fluid scene and an active investigation," the sheriff's office said.